 - Ensure your passport would not expire before the end of the duration of your course because you will need to reapply for your visa in the new passport.

-- Whatever document you think can include supporting your application, include it.
+- Whatever document you think can include to support your application, include it.

 - The laws in Quebec are different from other provinces in Canada.
 Get yourself informed on what you need to know if you will be schooling in Quebec.